LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform

-Currently, the most popular blind source separation methods for decomposing neuroimaging data is independent component analysis (ICA).
+Currently, one of the most popular blind source separation methods for decomposing neuroimaging data is independent component analysis (ICA).
 In neuroscience research, ICA is widely used for dimension reduction, denoising and extraction of latent neural components.
-ICA has achieved great success in many neuroimaging applications \citep{beckmann2004probabilistic,guo2011general,contreras2017cognitive,mejia2019template,wang2019hierarchical,lukemire2020hint}.
+ICA has achieved great success in a range of neuroimaging applications \citep{beckmann2004probabilistic,guo2011general,shi2016investigating,contreras2017cognitive,mejia2019template,wang2019hierarchical,lukemire2020hint}.
 However, existing ICA applications have mainly focused on decomposing observed neural activity signals such as the blood oxygen level-dependent (BOLD) series from fMRI or the electrodes signal series from EEG.
-Brain connectivity data has quite different properties as compared to activity data.
+Brain connectivity data have different properties as compared to activity data.
 For example, a connectivity matrix is typically symmetric and its diagonal elements (i.e. self-connections) are often not of interest.
 Therefore, the relevant information in a connectivity matrix is captured by its lower or upper triangle matrix \citep{amico2017mapping}.
 Traditional matrix decomposition approaches such as ICA cannot be directly applied to brain connectivity matrices.
 Recently, \citet{amico2017mapping} proposed a connectivity independent component analysis framework (connICA). connICA first vectorizes the connectivity matrices and then utilizes existing ICA algorithms for decomposition.
-Ignoring the dependence structure across edges in the brain network, connICA method treats each edge independently and has a large number of parameters, which reduces accuracy and reliability in extracting connectivity components. connICA also does not include sparsity regularization, leading to noisy estimates in connectivity analysis.
+Ignoring the dependence structure across edges in the brain network, connICA method treats each edge independently and has a large number of parameters, which reduces accuracy and reliability in extracting connectivity components. connICA does not include sparsity regularization either, leading to noisy estimates in connectivity analysis.
 When applying connICA to decompose the resting-state functional connectivity data from PNC study, one obtains highly dense connectivity traits which increase the risk of spurious findings.
 Due to the noisy estimates, connICA generates less reproducible neural circuits and fails to discover several underlying connectivity traits that are associated with individuals' age and gender (see Section \ref{realsec}).
 Results of connICA in the PNC study reveal the limitation of the existing blind source separation method for brain connectivity.